olindgallet/shape-chaser/README.md

 ###shape-chaser
 ============
 #What it is:
 A brief attempt at making a game where the goal is to match as many shapes as possible in 60 seconds.
-Still buggy.

-Most notably is clearInterval not working for removing the animation loop when a player replays.
-I don't know if this is a coding bug, hardware issue, or what, but it doesn't work on my Android tablet.
+Works fine when compiled with Cocoon JS.
+Phonegap not so much.
 ============
 #And on with the game description:
 ```